mizhare/Google-Data-Analytics-Project/README.md

 ### Outlier Detection: Sedentary Time

 To detect unusual usage behavior, I sorted the dataset by `SedentaryMinutes`.
 In there, observed users with extremely low values across all metrics (steps, distance, calories), possibly indicating a user who turned the device on and off without using it.
+Some questions arise from this finding: does the application not engage users or is it missing some functionality?
+Is the battery a problem for the device or is it really a lack of interest from users?

 ![Pasted image 20250621122205.png](Images%2FPasted%20image%2020250621122205.png)